MatteoFalcioni/Multiscale_Convolutional_Neural_Network/data/README.md

-Folder containing raw data for the model and the transforms folder for data pre-processing before training.
+Folder containing raw data for the model.
 In the following, a brief explanation of the raw data files:

 - File DTM (.ASC)
 - File las originale (.las)